Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Preliminary notions, notations, and terminology

 and $\mathcal{L}$ denotes the set of all vertical lines

 We call a measure $\mu\in\Wphn$ vertically supported if its support is contained in a vertical line.
 For a vertical line $L\in\mathcal{L}$ let us introduce the notation

-It is known that any isometry of the Heisenberg group maps vertical lines onto vertical lines.
+It is known that any isometry of the Heisenberg group maps vertical lines onto vertical lines (see for example Theorem 1.1 and Lemma 2.3 in \cite{BFS}).
 Similarly, complete geodesics and geodesic rays will be preserved by isometries in the sense that the image of a complete geodesic under an isometry is a complete geodesic, and the image of a geodesic ray is again a geodesic ray.
-Recall that a complete geodesic is a curve $\gamma: \mathbb{R} \to \mathcal{W}_p(\mathbb H^n)$ such that for all $t,s \in \mathbb{R}$.
+Recall that a complete geodesic is a curve $\gamma: \mathbb{R} \to \mathcal{W}_p(\mathbb H^n)$ such that for all $t,s \in \mathbb{R}$ and a constant $C>0$.
 A geodesic ray is a curve $\gamma: [a, \infty) \to \mathcal{W}_p(\mathbb H^n)$ with the same property.
 Note, that by reparametrising the curve $\gamma$ we can always achieve that $C=1$, and thus $\gamma$ will be an isometric embedding of the real line (or half-line) into $\mathcal{W}_p(\mathbb H^n)$.
 Geodesics with $C=1$ will be called unit-speed geodesics.